General Maintenance

 Labor: The hourly rates are based on the tech that is available to complete the repairs.

-*Be informed that prices listed for materials and labo approximations taken from previous billings and do not guarantee that such repairs completed in the future will be this exact rate.
+*Be informed that prices listed for materials and labor are approximations taken from previous billings and do not guarantee that such repairs completed in the future will be this exact rate.
 Please keep in mind that repair materials are charged in addition to 1-hour minimum labor for each tech needed to complete the repairs.
 This is a general guide to know what to expect cost wise from some of the most common resident caused issues we see.

 Lights